Kolwezi tailings project

-The Kolwezi tailings project also known as the Roan Tailings Reclamation (RTR) is a project in the Kolwezi mining area of the Democratic Republic of the Congo (DRC) to recover copper from the tailings, or processed ore, from mining in the region since the 1950s.
+The Kolwezi tailings project (French: Projet de résidus de Kolwezi) also known as the Roan Tailings Reclamation (RTR; Récupération des résidus de Roan) is a project in the Kolwezi mining area of the Democratic Republic of the Congo (DRC) to recover copper from the tailings, or processed ore, from mining in the region since the 1950s.

 The project was developed by the Canadian mining companies Adastra Minerals and then First Quantum Minerals between 2004 and 2009, when the DRC government revoked First Quantum's license.
 The project is currently majority owned by the Eurasian Resources Group.

 Location

 Kolwezi is a town of about 200,000 people in the Katanga Province of the DRC.
 It has been a mining center for 100 years.

 The main river valley is filled with tailings, and there are extensive pits, waste rock dumps and tailings deposits.

 The air is polluted by wind-blown tailings.

 Infrastructure such as roads, water supply and management, schools and hospitals was once good, but as of 2004 it was poorly maintained.

 The state mining company Gécamines no longer provided the high level of social support of the past, and there was very high unemployment.
 The labor force is skilled and had high expectations of the tailings recovery project.